Saubhik998/file-upload-app/Document.md

 ---

-## **Verifying My API and MongoDB**
+## **Verifying API and MongoDB**
-Once the services were up and running, I checked if everything was working correctly.
+Once the services were up and running, checks were performed to confirm everything was working correctly.

 ### **Checking Running Containers**
-I ran:
+The following command was used:
 ```sh
 docker ps
 ```